Albert-Gao/veasy/README.md

 The problem of real world validation is that sometimes we have so many rules in our code, but you can't just display all of them on the screen, it's scary :D

-Instead, we will guide the user to the right path **by validating the rule one by one**.
+Instead, we will guide the user to the right path **by solving one problem a time**.
 A very simple example would be a field which expects an int, min and max.

 Your schema is like this: